-Specify a target randomized trial specific to the study Design Individually randomized / Cluster randomized / Matched (e.g. cross-over) Participants Larsen et al. 2020, 14-year hip survivorship after periacetabular osteotomy: a follow-up study on 1,385 hips Experimental intervention Comparator assignment to intervention starting and adhering to intervention Specify the outcome Specify which outcome is beir benefit or harm of intervention ng assessed for risk of bias (typically from among those earmarked for the Summary of Findings table).
-Specify whether this is a proposed in.
-Specify the numerical result being assessed In case of multiple alternative paragraph) that uniquely defin e analyses being presented, specify the numeric result (e.g. RR = 1.52 (95% CI 0.83 to 2.77) and/or a reference (e.g. to a table, figure or es the result being assessed.
+Specify a target randomized t rial specific to the study Design Individually randomized / Cluster randomized / Matched (e.g. cross-over) Participants Larsen et al. 2020, 14-year hip survivorship after periacetabular osteotomy: a follow-up study on 1,385 hips Experimental intervention Comparator Is your aim for this study? \Box to assess the effect of as ssignment to intervention \Box to assess the effect of st arting and adhering to intervention Specify the outcome Specify which outcome is being benefit or harm of intervention g assessed for risk of bias (typically from among those earmarked for the Summary of Findings table).
+Specify whether this is a proposed Specify the numerical result b peing assessed In case of multiple alternative paragraph) that uniquely define analyses being presented, specify the numeric result (e.g. RR = 1.52 (95% CI 0.83 to 2.77) and/or a reference (e.g. to a table, figure o s the result being assessed.